Los Angeles Hostile Work Environment Lawyers

 What Makes a Workplace Hostile?

 A number of us have dealt with rude or obnoxious co-workers at some point in our careers.
-However, not all rude or inappropriate behaviors are considered “hostile” under the law.
-According to the law, a workplace is only considered hostile if the behaviors, actions or communication of employees makes it impossible to work and is discriminatory in nature.
-It may be challenging to work at a place where the boss is rude or quick to complain about your quality of work, but that is not necessarily a hostile workplace under the law.
-However, if your boss verbally berates you about your religion, gender, race or age, then, you may have a case because you are the victim of discrimination.
+But not all rude or inappropriate behaviors are considered “hostile” under the law.
+In California, a workplace is only considered hostile if the behaviors, actions or communication of employees are discriminatory and egregious such that they interfere with an employee’s ability to perform her job.
+It may be challenging to work at a place where the boss is rude or quick to complain about your quality of work, but that is not necessarily illegal.
+If your boss verbally berates you about your religion, gender, race or age, however, you may have a claim for hostile work environment.

 The legal requirements for a hostile work environment include: